 While you’re in town don’t limit yourself to the big-name galleries – there are dozens of lesser known galleries and studios to seek out, such as Back Road Artworks in the Downalong area, where you can meet a community of artists and makers creating multi-media artwork.
 If you want to get in touch with your own creative side, sign up for a ‘sketch and stroll’ with the St Ives School of Painting, join in all sorts of art and craft activities at the Barnoon Workshop, or learn to throw a pot under the tutelage of a local expert at St Ives Pottery.

-Nearby Penzance and Newlyn snatch a well-earned beam of the artistic spotlight.
+Nearby Penzance and Newlyn are two more locations under the artistic spotlight.
 On the back of the famous Newlyn School art colony of the 1880s, and later, the Forbes School of Painting, the Newlyn School of Art was founded here in 2011, and provides painting, sculpture and drawing courses with some of Cornwall’s most respected artists.
 You can see an extensive exhibition of original Newlyn School art at the Penlee House Gallery and Museum in Penzance, while the more modern Newlyn Art Gallery and its sibling, The Exchange, feature ambitious contemporary projects by today’s local artists.
 2019 sees Turner prizewinner Lubaina Himid being featured at the Newlyn Art Gallery, while The Exchange is displaying work by Colombian artist Abel Rodriguez, as well as a major solo exhibition by Simon Faithfull.

-In addition to these arty hotspots that will introduce you to some of the region’s most notable artists and venues, the allure of the county’s art scene also lies in the smaller galleries in more remote locations, and the wave of independent designer-makers inspired by the diverse landscapes.
+As well as these arty hotspots that will introduce you to some of the region’s most notable artists and venues, the allure of the county’s art scene also lies in the smaller galleries in more remote locations, and the wave of independent designer-makers inspired by the diverse landscapes.
 Make a pit stop in the old mining village of St Just, home of one of Cornwall’s leading artists, Kurt Jackson, and witness his documentation of the seasons and scenery at the Jackson Foundation Gallery.

 With a huge proliferation of art festivals, makers guilds and craft fairs cropping up across the county, you don’t have to hunt high and low to unearth – and commission – artists like Wharry.
 Organisations such as the Newquay Makers Guild and the Cornwall Crafts Association are brilliant starting blocks for finding unique pieces by talented local artists.
-One of the biggest art events is undoubtedly the nine-day Open Studios in May, when hundreds of artists across the county throw open the doors to their unusual workspaces, from historic chapels to coastal cottages.
+One of the biggest art events is the nine-day Open Studios in May, when hundreds of artists across the county throw open the doors to their unusual workspaces, from historic chapels to coastal cottages.
 Follow the iconic ‘O’ signs scattered across Cornwall to venues where you can meet the creators, sign up for workshops and get your hands on unique sculptures, glasswork, ceramics, paintings and textiles.

-The allure of the county’s art scene also lies in the smaller galleries in more remote locations, and the wave of independent designer-makers inspired by the diverse landscapes
+The allure of the county’s art scene also lies in the smaller galleries in more remote locations, where there is a wave of independent designer-makers inspired by the diverse landscapes

-Falmouth’s three-day Arts Alive festival brings the spotlight to the South Coast art community in June, bringing together the art, theatre and music that underpin the creative culture of this harbour town.
+Meanwhile Falmouth’s three-day Arts Alive festival brings the spotlight to the South Coast art community in June, bringing together the art, theatre and music that underpin the creative culture of this harbour town.
 Stroll through Falmouth in any season to discover a string of galleries and creative enterprises: the historic venue of The Poly shows classic and contemporary films and exhibitions, while the prestigious Falmouth Art Gallery grants free entry to collections by major British artists including Victorian painters, British Impressionists and leading maritime artists.